nocai/dotfiles/README.md

 - [lazygit](https://github.com/jesseduffield/lazygit), the least painful way to use git

-- [nnn](https://github.com/jarun/nnn), a lean terminal file manager
+- [vifm](https://github.com/vifm/vifm), not the fastest Vim-like file manager, but certainly the most Vim-like one

 ## GUI